Revisiting the Liquidity Liability

 The owners of these firms clearly do not see their shares as an investment in an actual underlying business.
 Again, if you haven’t read our quick brief on Buffett’s views on this we encourage you to do so.
 The piece is tight, to the point and references three key pieces of Buffett’s writing on the topic.

 Below we provide a list of the speculative baubles that investors are tossing about today.
 We suggest caution to those who believe they can win the Keynesian beauty contest.
-History suggests such endeavors bring great risks and tremendous costs.
+History suggests such endeavors bring great risks and tremendous costs as our Are Clean Tech Stocks a Short points out.

 “Day Trader for Dummies” books are not the subject of routine interest lists on the internet.
 KCR, as always, encourages investors to speak with a financial advisor and invest with caution.